North County Police Cooperative Officer Michael Langsdorf was a veteran Missouri cop who kept his enthusiasm

 I don’t think it’s ever been more dangerous than it is now to be a police officer.
 You don’t have a lot of support now.
 You have communities and elected officials who are against you.
 In some way, shape or form, we’ve been painted as the monster.
 We’re wearing a lot of hats – we have to a social worker, a dog catcher, an attorney, and also arrest a rapist, a cold-blooded killer.

 “I don’t think it’s ever been more dangerous than it is now to be a police officer,” Martin said.
 “You don’t have a lot of support now.
 You have communities and elected officials who are against you.
 In some way, shape or form, we’ve been painted as the monster.
-We’re wearing a lot of hats – we have to a social worker, a dog catcher, an attorney, and also arrest a rapist, a cold-blooded killer."
+We’re wearing a lot of hats – we have to be a social worker, a dog catcher, an attorney, and also arrest a rapist, a cold-blooded killer."

 CLICK HERE TO GET THE FOX NEWS APP